Dutch Creek Hoodoos Conservation Area

 At the north end of Columbia Lake, craggy spires rise up and tower over the water.
 Formed as a result of thousands of years of glaciation, followed by erosion from meltwater and weather, the hoodoos stand as a testament to the grand geologic forces moving far beyond the span of human lifetimes.

-The Dutch Creek Hoodoos Conservation Area was generously donated to NCC in 2005 in order to protect the ecologically and culturally important hoodoo formations.
+The Dutch Creek Hoodoos Conservation Area, which sits in BC's Rocky Mountain Trench within the traditional territory of the Ktunaxa Nation and the Secwépemc (Shuswap Band), was generously donated to NCC in 2005 in order to protect the ecologically and culturally important hoodoo formations.
 It joins several other NCC properties, such as Kootenay River Ranch, Thunder Hill Ranch Conservation Area and Marion Creek Benchlands, that together protect vital habitat and species in the Columbia Valley.

 The Columbia Valley is immensely important as a wildlife corridor and as prime habitat for several at-risk species, including American badger, white-throated swift and Hooker's Townsend daisy.
 The dry open forest on the benchlands above the hoodoos is used by many of these at-risk species, as well as more common animals, such as mule deer, white-tailed deer and Rocky Mountain elk.